mehannioui/aws-scp-curated-best-practice-policies/README.md

 ## Acknowledgment

 Not all the policies here were written by me.
-I've taken inspiration from various sources, including the official AWS SCP examples and Scott Piper's Blog.
+I've taken inspiration from various sources, including the official AWS SCP examples and [Scott Piper's Blog](https://duo.com/blog/post-author/spiper).

 ## Explore Further

-For more resources on Cloud Security, including training, interviews, and other valuable content, check out the [Cloud Security Podcast](#).
+For more resources on Cloud Security, including training, interviews, and other valuable content, check out the [Cloud Security Podcast](https://podcasts.apple.com/us/podcast/aws-podcast/id1122785133).
 It's a great way to dive deeper into the world of Cloud Security.

+## TOP 5 Security Best Practices
+- Data Protection & Residency in accordance to Security Policy Identity & Access Management with Least Privilege
+- Governance & Compliance of AWS Services being used
+- Global vs Regional Services
+- Compliant Services
+- Shared Responsibility of Threat Detection.
+- Incident Response Plans to include Cloud